Zeus: Non-panhellenic cults

-Oracles of Zeus
+Oracles

 Although most oracle sites were usually dedicated to Apollo, the heroes, or various goddesses like Themis, a few oracular sites were dedicated to Zeus.
 In addition, some foreign oracles, such as Baʿal's at Heliopolis, were associated with Zeus in Greek or Jupiter in Latin.

 The Oracle at Dodona

 The cult of Zeus at Dodona in Epirus, where there is evidence of religious activity from the second millennium BC onward, centered on a sacred oak.
 When the Odyssey was composed (circa 750 BC), divination was done there by barefoot priests called Selloi, who lay on the ground and observed the rustling of the leaves and branches.
 By the time Herodotus wrote about Dodona, female priestesses called peleiades ("doves") had replaced the male priests.

-Zeus' consort at Dodona was not Hera, but the goddess Dione — whose name is a feminine form of "Zeus".
+Zeus's consort at Dodona was not Hera, but the goddess Dione — whose name is a feminine form of "Zeus".
 Her status as a titaness suggests to some that she may have been a more powerful pre-Hellenic deity, and perhaps the original occupant of the oracle.